WHO WE ARE

 Founder & Director: Fawn Daphne Plessner

 Daphne Plessner is an artist and academic and a returning resident of S,DÁYES/Pender Island, Canada.
-Born in Canada, for 40 years she lived in various countries such as the USA, Germany, UK and Ireland.
+Born in Canada, for 30 years she lived in various countries such as the USA, Germany, UK and Ireland.
 She is from a family of artists and politically active intellectuals on her father’s side (3 generations of German-Jewish university professors), with a (Lutheran) great grandfather who, as a senior diplomat, worked for the then emergent Republic of Weimar, Germany, in its transition from a monarchy.
 Her (maternal) great grandfather was the last in line of hereditary regional ‘landlords’ who transported his family and villagers from the Ukraine to Canada (1913-17) to escape the violence of the Bolshevik’s.
 In the 1920s, he founded a small settlement, called Kalyna, in Saskatchewan.
 The community that emerged brought into contact this network of Ukrainian families and individuals from the local First Nation who had in common many social and economic practices that facilitated co-existence and friendships.
 The British colonial government, in an act of enforced assimilation, took over the management of the settlement, prompting the family's move west.
 The family was barred from returning to their homeland in the Ukraine due to the emergence of the 'Iron Curtain' and instead established a successful farming enterprise in Alberta and then expanded further west, to BC.
 Both sides of her family, for different reasons and at different moments in the 20th century, came to Canada to escape extensive state violence in Europe and Eurasia.
-Even though the British-Canadian colony proved to be a problematic refuge (i.e., its practices of internment camps, racism, suppression of language, anglicization), a special thanks goes to the First Nation Peoples who were the true benefactors of this immigrant family.
+Even though the British-Canadian colony proved to be a problematic refuge (i.e., its practices of internment camps, racism, suppression of language, anglicization), perpetual recognition, acknowledgment and gratitude is owed to the First Nation Peoples who were the true benefactors of this immigrant family.
 Plessner studied Art at the Akademie der Bildenden Kunste, Munich, Germany.
 She has a BA in Philosophy (Birkbeck) and a PhD in Politics & Art (Goldsmiths), University of London, UK.

 Honorary Director: Emily Artinian